natanai/cookingdb/docs/recipe-integration.md

 Additional validations and constraints:

 - `ratio` must match the format expected by validation: integers or fractions such as `1`, `1/2`, or `1 1/2`.
+- Ingredient IDs must be unique in `data/ingredient_catalog.csv`.
+Reuse existing ingredient IDs instead of adding duplicates, and update recipes to point at the canonical ID when consolidating ingredients.
 - Optional grouping columns (`section`, `line_group`) are supported for multi-part ingredient lists.
 - Tokens can define **options** via the `option` column; options with identical `display` values cannot repeat for the same token (validation error).